 - Seat belt lockoff

-The Fllo boasts an amazing 50 lbs. rear facing weight limit.
+The Fllo boasts a 50 pound rear facing weight limit.
 It also has a steel reinforced frame and anti-rebound bar (ARB).
-Now we have no idea if steel anything actually makes a seat safer, but it sure does look and sound cool.
-It is important to note that the Fllo has a standing height limit of through 43 inches (so 43.99 inches is ok), so it is likely that most children will outgrow the Fllo rear facing by height well before they reach the 50 lb. weight limit.
-The Fllo also uses the one inch rule as well, so through 43″ or when the head is within one inch of the head rest when fully extended.
+The Fllo has a standing height limit of under 44 inches so it is likely that most children will outgrow the Fllo rear facing by height well before they reach the 50 pound weight limit.
+The Fllo also uses the one inch rule as well, so through 43 inches tall or when the child’s head is within one inch of the headrest when fully extended.
 Not sure why high rear facing height and limits are important for many children, Why Rear Facing has the answers!

-The nice thing about the Fllo is that the ARB is optional and can be removed if needed.
+The anti-rebound bar is optional and can be removed if needed.
 This is helpful as the Fllo allows for no overhang when installed.
 Removing the ARB will give you extra space to move the seat closer to the vehicle seat back.
 Putting the ARB on and removing it was quite easy too after you do it the first time.
-Once off, it could have been reclined to the under 22 lb. line on the passenger side of the van, but not the driver’s side.
-Here is the difference in using the ARB and not using it when reclining it to the over 22 lb. line.
+Once off, it could have been reclined to the under 22 pound line on the passenger side of the van, but not the driver’s side.
+Here is the difference in using the ARB and not using it when reclining it to the over 22 pound line.
 You can see it easily gives an extra 2″ more between the Fllo and the vehicle seat in front of it.
 The Fllo was installed in a 2000 4 door Cavalier as well, didn’t even bother with the ARB, and it was a tight fit.
-At full recline, the front seat wasn’t usable and you could only use the bottom five head rest positions.
+At full recline, the front seat wasn’t usable and you could only use the bottom five headrest positions.
 In the more upright recline, someone could sit in the front seat but was right up against the dash.
 The Fllo wouldn’t be recommend for a smaller car if you routinely have a front passenger.

 The Fllo can be installed rear facing with either lower anchors or seat belt.
 The seat cushion of the seat must be removed to access the belt path for installation.
 Neither installation was difficult though so choose your preference and keep kiddo’s weight in mind.
-Lower anchors can be used for installation until the child weighs 35 lbs.
-For 30-50 lbs., the seat belt must be used instead.
-This seat does also have built-in lock offs for both forward facing and rear facing.
-This is great if you have an older vehicle or switch vehicles often and don’t want to figure out how each of the seat belts lock.
-If you do want to know more, Lock It Up! has the information you need.
+Lower anchors can be used for installation until the child weighs 35 pounds, when the child weighs between 35-50 pounds, the vehicle seat belt must be used instead.

 Fit to Child

-Until recently, the Fllo was not able to be used before a child was 14 lbs., 25″, and sitting independently.
-With the release of the Clek infant-thingy, the Fllo can now be used with babies as small as 5 lbs. and 19″.
+When it was first released, the Fllo had the following minimum height and weight limits: 14 pounds, 25″ inches tall, and the child being able to sit independently.
+With the release of the Clek infant-thingy, the Fllo can now be used with babies as small as 5 pounds and 19 inches long, when the infant-thingy is also purchased.

-This is Unity, she just turned two last month and is 25 lbs. and 32.25″ tall.
+This model just turned 2 and is 25 pounds and 32.25 inches tall.
 She’s using the second harness slots from the bottom (almost to the third).
-As she is over 22 lbs., she doesn’t have to use the crotch buckle pad, and can use the steeper recline level.
-She does however have to use the closest crotch buckle setting with the shortest crotch buckle.
-It is a little tight though as she is in cloth diapers.
+Since she weighs more than 22 pounds, she doesn’t have to use the crotch buckle pad, and can use the steeper recline level.
+She does have to use the closest crotch buckle setting with the shortest crotch buckle, which is a bit of a tight fit with her cloth diapers.

-This is Olivia, she is 5.5, about 49 lbs. and 45.5 in.
-Olivia is tall for her age, but also has a long torso for her height.
+This model is 5.5 years old, weighs about 49 pounds and is 45 inches tall.
+She’s tall for her age, but also has a long torso for her height.
 While she still barely meets the rear facing weight limit, she is too tall, so we put the seat in forward facing.
-You can see though, in this picture, that she is right at the top slots so the seat is pretty much outgrown.
-Once the child’s shoulders are over the top harness position, the seat has been outgrown.
-She was comfortable in it though and using the farthest out crotch buckle slot with the longer harness buckle.
+The harness is on the top position and she’s using the crotch buckle with the longer webbing position that’s the furthest from the back of the seat pan.
+Despite being moments away from outgrowing the Fllo, she found it comfortable.

 The fabric cover of the Fllo is made of Crypton odor, bacteria, and stain repelling fabric; making it easy to wipe down in case of everyday spills.
 Contact Clek customer service for an email set of instructions on how to fully disassemble the seat if a thorough cleaning is needed.
 If it is anything like the Foonf, try hard to keep the need for cleaning to a minimum!